Princess Louisa Inlet

 Earlier this year, part of the southern side was put up for sale.

-Three lots of land covering 4.5 kilometers (three miles) of waterfront and more than 800 hectares (2,000 acres) of pristine watershed in the inlet are up for sale.
-We have signed an exclusive Purchase and Sale Agreement with the vendor, and have now raised the necessary funds to move forward with the purchase.
+Three lots of land covering 4.5 kilometers (three miles) of waterfront and more than 800 hectares (2,000 acres) of pristine watershed in the inlet were put up for sale.

 The Princess Louisa International Society currently helps fund an annual park ranger position in the area, providing long-term stewardship capacity so that your legacy will be looked after into the future.